mlund/cpptricks/README.md

 ## `pairwise_iterator.h`

-This generates an iterateable object (begin, end) to all unique pairs in one or between two containers.
-Deferenrencing the iterator returns a `std::tuple` holding (const) references to the underlying data.
+This generates an iterable object pointing to all _unique_ pairs in one container or between two containers.
+Dereferencing the iterator returns a `std::tuple` holding (const) references to the underlying data.